hairizuanbinnoorazman/blog/content/posts/20231018_systemDesignInterview.md

     - Number of posts user went through
     - Time spent on each post etc
   - Ads service.
 Involves with providing ads purchased by individuals/companies.
 Consumed within the feed.

+## Design a live-streaming application

+TODO: Read up further on this

+- Requirements
+  - Take video stream from user's web camera + microphone from browser/app and encode the data that is for live streaming
+  - User is able to select the stream that is to be watched
+  - User is able to download the right bitsized video for best viewing experience (e.g. handphone has smallest screen and doesn't need to watch it in "True HD" fashion.)
+- Technical Requirements
+  - Low latency between time when video inputs is captured to when viewers are watching the stream
+  - Video stream is available globally to everyone at the same time
+- High level components
+  - Client application (browser) that is able to access the camera + microphone to record information.
+It will then encode the data as RTMP/RTMPS to send the data over to the server.
+  - Transcoding component.
+Component that will take RTMP input and then run appropiate manipulations on it to downsize the data accordign to different bitrates.
+Apparently, ffmpeg seems to be able to immediately do such computations in a single jump.
+  - Client application (viewer) to view content via HLS format.